-The University considers all short-term fixed income investments (highly liquid debt instruments with a maturity of three months or less at purchase), to represent cash equivalents, except for certain cash equivalents included in the investment portfolio that are intended to be invested on a long-term basis, which are also not considered cash and cash equivalents for purposes of the statements of cash flows.
-The cash and cash equivalents total was \$15,845,504 and \$9,879,432 at June 30, 2022 and 2021, respectively.
+The University considers all short-term fixed income investments (highly liquid debt instruments with a maturity of three months or less at purchase), to represent cash equivalents, except for certain cash equivalents included in the investment portfolio that are intended to be invested on a long-term basis, which are also not considered cash and cash equivalents for purposes of the consolidated statements of cash flows.
+The cash and cash equivalents total was \$7,506,785 and \$15,845,504 at June 30, 2023 and 2022, respectively.
 The cash and cash equivalent balances were held in money market, bank certificates of deposit, or petty cash on hand.

-At June 30, 2022, the University's cash accounts exceeded federally insured limits by approximately \$19,192,000.
+At June 30, 2023, the University's cash accounts exceeded federally insured limits by approximately \$11,295,000.